 Absolutely no alcoholic beverages or other intoxicating substances are allowed on the Kilgore College campus.
 Students found drinking or in possession of alcoholic beverages or other intoxicating substances will be reported to Campus Police immediately and will face disciplinary action from the college, as well as any penalties issued in accordance with Texas State Law.
+Policy and Procedures - Kilgore College

 Texas Alcoholic Beverage Codes 106.4 and 106.5 prohibit consumption or possession of alcohol by a minor.
 Penalties for violation or either of these codes on the Kilgore College Campus could result in arrest and an appearance in Municipal Court with a fine.
+ALCOHOLIC BEVERAGE CODE CHAPTER 106.
+PROVISIONS RELATING TO AGE (texas.gov)

 It is the responsibility of the college to maintain an environment which is conducive to teaching and learning and to personal and professional growth.
 Since irresponsible use of alcohol, intoxicating substances and drugs are detrimental to the maintenance of an educational environment, it is the intent of the college and its Board of Trustees to establish practices and procedures which discourage using alcohol, intoxicating substances, and/or drugs and ensure compliance with local, state and federal laws by all individuals on college property or facilities or property under control or jurisdiction of the college.
-Administrative officials shall develop and implement in accordance with Board Policy, administrative guidelines and local, state and federal law (with education as the means of prevention), an on-going alcohol/drug awareness and prevention program for students and employees of Kilgore College.
+Administrative officials shall develop and implement in accordance with Board Policy, administrative guidelines and local, state and federal law (with education as the means of prevention), an on-going alcohol/drug awareness and prevention program for students.